nielskrijger/blog/about/index.md

 ### oneUp (2017 +/- 6 months)

-Working as a full-stack engineer with:
+Worked as a full-stack engineer in the PVH/Tommy-team with:

 - React, React Native & Redux
 - NodeJS